 Boulevard de la Croisette

-This 2 km (1.2 miles) promenade spans the coastline of Cannes and is sprinkled with eateries, bars and boutiques.
+This 2 km (1.2 miles) promenade spans the coastline of Cannes and is sprinkled with eateries, bars, and boutiques.
 Walk the entire life of it to get the lay of the land and find your bearings in this upscale resort town.
-For something more adventurous, you can book a Cannes sightseeing tour by Vespa which starts at the boulevard.

 Palais des Festival